(Amazon UK link) |

 There's a Christian thread running through this book, as with all Catherine Palmer's novels, but it's not preachy.
 The African Mama gets away with a lot of Scripture quoting, and Alexandra's relationship with God is realistic.
 One character becomes a believer during the course of the novel, but it doesn't come across as forced in the context.

 All in all, an enjoyable light read.
-Although it follows after 'A Kiss of Adventure' (which I haven't read) and 'A Whisper of Danger', it's not necessary to have read either of them first; each novel is complete in itself.
+Although it follows after 'A Kiss of Adventure' (which I haven't read) and 'A whisper of danger', it's not necessary to have read either of them first; each novel is complete in itself.

 Review copyright Sue's Book Reviews, 4th November 2008